 Step Three: Fold and Put Away

-Second, if you were folding clothes for the whole family at once, I would have 20 different piles all over my bed; finding the right place to stack The Professor’s Star Wars shirt is much easier when I am only dealing with his four piles at a time (shirts, pants, PJs, and underwear/socks).
+Second, if you were folding clothes for the whole family at once, you would have 20 different piles all over the place; for example, finding the right place to stack The Professor’s Star Wars shirt is much easier when I am only dealing with his four piles at a time (shirts, pants, PJs, and underwear/socks).